VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 ## 9 - Senior+, Fall '20

+{{< hint warning >}}

+This semester was entirely done online due to COVID-19.
+All classes were taught live via Zoom.

+{{< /hint >}}

 * Electromagnetic Field Theory

   Not the worst professor I've had, but definitely the most useless.
 Literally just read the slides word for word for the entire semester, reading the equations for what they were, never explaining what the variable mean or giving context.

 * Probability Theory

   Really good class.
 Because COVID and my bad heart, the prof let me take it online, so I just watched recording of lecture.
 This wasn't ideal obviously, but the prof still checked in regularly and the lectures were taught incredibly well.
+I did still have to take tests in person, but steps were taken to minimize my exposure

 * Software Engineering